gem/oq-engine/doc/breaking-hazardlib.md

 --------------------------

 As it is well known, the main road to scientific programming in Python is numpy-oriented programming.
-The recipe is simple: DOT NOT USE PYTHON CLASSES, USE NUMPY ARRAYS EVERYWHERE.
+The recipe is simple: **dot not use python classes, use numpy arrays everywhere**.

 Unfortunaly hazardlib was designed over 10 years ago as a class-oriented library, full of complex hierarchies with plenty of